 The appointment was announced by the Advertising Standards Board of Finance, the bodies that fund the

 advertising self-regulation system, following consultation with the Department for Culture, Media and Sports (DCMS), Ofcom and the Advertising Association.

 Currie has good experience of media censorship as he was the founding Chairman of Ofcom.

 Currie will take up his position from 1 October 2017.

 chance to win a cash prize.
 We just want you to show some nerve.
 Head to mtv.co.uk/nerve to choose a dare, then share it at @MTVUK with #MTVGOTNERVE to enter.
 Are you ready to play? .
-The voice-over was accompanied by scenes from the
+The voice-over was accompanied by scenes from the film, including

 A complainant challenged whether the ad condoned or encouraged dangerous practices.

 The ad featured scenes showing young adults engaged in a succession of highly dangerous activities.
 Various scenes had the appearance of being filmed on mobile phones, including some which featured overlaid graphics to look

 like video clips on social media.
 A couple of scenes were shot as if the viewer were looking up through the screen of a smartphone, including a shot with overlaid social media-type graphics which showed a woman swiping the word ACCEPT .
 Those

 scenes established the film's theme of young people daring each other, via social media, to video themselves undertaking dangerous behaviour and post the video on social media as proof they had completed the challenge.
 We noted that the theme tapped into